iTneo/CBankQueue/README.md

 # CBankQueue
-A simple Bank Queue write with C queues for educational purposes
+A simple Bank Queue write with C lists for educational purposes